ietf-wg-dance/draft-dance-architecture/draft-ietf-dance-architecture.md

 {{RADSEC}} and {{?I-D.ietf-radext-radiusdtls-bis}} addresses the challenges related to the weakness of MD5-based authentication and confidentiality over untrusted networks by establishing a TLS session between the RADIUS protocol client and the RADIUS protocol server.
 The use of client-side certificates has been encouraged by the recent work.
 There are no protocol or specification changes required to put client-side certificates into DNS.
-The use of the {{!I-D.ietf-dance-client-id}} with the created TLS connectio should suffice.
+The use of the {{I-D.ietf-dance-tls-clientid}} with the created TLS connectio should suffice.
 Note that this use cases addresses the security of the hop-by-hop RADIUS protocol, not the security of the end-to-end EAP(-TLS) session that might be carried within.

 ### Example 13: Structured data messages: JOSE/COSE